xpqz/dyalog-docs/language-reference-guide/docs/system-functions/r.md

 There may be only one transformation function, regardless of the number of search patterns.

-The locations of the match within Block and subpatterns within Match are given as offsets rather than positions, i.e. the values are the number of characters preceding the data, and are not affected by the Index Origin.
+The locations of the match within Block and subpatterns within Match are given as offsets rather than positions, that is, the values are the number of characters preceding the data, and are not affected by the Index Origin.

 The value of `¯1` may appear in both the Offsets and Fields items (in corresponding positions).
 They indicate that the subpattern to which they refer did not appear in the match at all.